hodgson3d/h3d-toolkit-docs/docs/curve-tools/index.md

 ## Smooth Tilt (Gentle)

-A more sensitive alternative to Blender's built-in Smooth Tilt operator, designed to provide finer control.
+A more sensitive alternative to Blender's built-in Smooth Tilt operator, designed to provide finer control over softening out the twists in curves.

 ## Curve Deform Verts